-Plenty of people had something to say about the epic fail of the Kendall Jenner Pepsi ad.
-The spot debuted Tuesday and was pulled Wednesday after a torrent of complaints and social media ire over what many deemed its gross cultural appropriation of social justice movements such as Black Lives Matter.
+Plenty of people had something to say about the epic fail that is/was the Kendall Jenner Pepsi ad.
+The spot debuted on Tuesday and was pulled on Wednesday (Apr.
+5) after a torrent of complaints and social media ire over what many deemed its gross cultural appropriation of social justice movements such as Black Lives Matter.

 Well, add Madonna to the list of people who had something to say about it.
 Perhaps you recall that back in 1989 Pepsi yanked an ad starring Madonna after the controversy over her "Like a Prayer" video, which the Vatican slammed as "blasphemy" due to a scene in which the singer is depicted kissing a black saint.

-Madonna took to Instagram and posted a clip of the Jenner commercial with the message, "When you wake up and realize that Shit just really doesn't make sense! #chosen."
-While Madonna's Pepsi ad - for which she was paid $5 million - wasn't buried because of its content, the soda company did pull it after the Vatican called for a Pepsi boycott.
+Madonna took to Instagram and posted a clip of the Jenner commercial with the message, "When you wake up and realize that S*** just really doesn't make sense! #chosen."
+While Madonna's Pepsi ad -- for which she was paid $5 million -- wasn't buried because of its content, the soda company did pull it after the Vatican called for a Pepsi boycott.
 The soft drink company also took back its planned financial support for the singer's tour.

 She then doubled down by posting a follow-up pic in which she's drinking a Coke.
 Sick cola burn!